cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In order to enable highly parallel bandwidth in shared memory, NVIDIA stores the underlying data in 32-banks.
 For each warp, only one thread can ask for a value from the same bank per cycle.
 If two or more threads try to access the same bank at the same time, the memory controller has no choice but to serialize the transactions, i.e. each thread takes turn reading from memory.
 If 5 threads access bank 13 at the same time, this means the memory transaction will take *5 times as long* as if they read 5 different banks.

  It's a hardware design choice influenced by power consumption, wiring, latency, and speed.
-If you somehow figured out how to access any piece of data in SMEM concurrently for free, then you should instantly nominated for the Turing Prize or sent straight to a psychiatric ward.
+If you somehow figured out how to access any piece of data in SMEM concurrently for free, then you should be instantly nominated for the Turing Prize or sent straight to a psychiatric ward.
 Unfortunately, dealing with bank conflicts is just a part of GPU programming.

 Each of these 32 banks are 4-bytes wide--consecutive 4-byte chunks are stored in consecutive banks.
-For example, in a fp32 array: `float x[] = [0.f, 1.f, 2.f, 3.f]`, 0 would be in bank 0, 1 in bank 1, etc. If you had 32 threads in a warp simulatenously accessing 32 float32s in tandem, then you'd be accessing all 32 banks separately at a time, which is conflict-free.
+For example, in a fp32 array: `float x[] = [0.f, 1.f, 2.f, 3.f]`, 0 would be in bank 0, 1 in bank 1, etc. If you had 32 threads in a warp simultaneously accessing 32 float32s in tandem, then you'd be accessing all 32 banks separately at a time, which is conflict-free.
 This "ideal" use case is by design.

 ```cpp
 int bank = (byte_address / 4) % 32;